Get Started with Accounts and Contacts

 Accounts and contacts are related to many other standard objects, which makes them some of the most important objects in Salesforce.
 Understanding how to use accounts and contacts is key to getting the most out of Salesforce CRM.

-When you open the account record, you see the information collected on the company as a list of records related to it, such people who work there, deals in the works, service requests, uploaded documents, and more.
+When you open the account record, you see the information collected on the company as a list of records related to it, such as people who work there, deals in the works, service requests, uploaded documents, and more.

 - Click the Accounts tab.